DogeNetwork/v4/README.md

 [![Join us on Discord](https://invidget.switchblade.xyz/sWPHCdxCPU?theme=dark)](https://discord.gg/unblocking)

 ### Commercial Use and Licensing
-While this project is licensed under the AGPL, I (fowntain) retain the right to use, modify, and distribute the software for commercial purposes, including making proprietary changes without the obligation to release the source code.
-All other users must still comply with the AGPL terms.
+This project is released to the public under the AGPL, meaning all users and contributors must comply with its terms and make the source code of any modified or distributed versions available under the AGPL.
+As the copyright holders, we (Derpman and fowntain) reserve the right to sublicense or use the software, including modified versions, for commercial purposes under separate proprietary terms, independent of the AGPL release.